 Only after crowds of tourists started to visit these mountains, Polish government intensified its protective actions.
 In 1955 Tatra National Park was created to preserve its natural wonders from irresponsible behavior of tourists.

-The most important rules of Tatra National Park:
+The most important rules of Tatra National Park in Poland:

 → Hike only the official trails.
 There's loads of them in Tatra mountains - fortunately you get to see almost every corner without getting off the trail.

 → Keep the noise down.
 There are wild animals close to the trails and they wouldn't like to be disturbed.